-As of June 30, 2013, the Company had three stock incentive plans: the 2007 Stock Incentive Plan, or the 2007 Plan; the 1998 Stock Incentive Plan, or the1998 Plan; and the 1993 Stock Incentive Plan, or the1993 Plan.
-The 2007 Plan permits the granting of stock options, restricted stock awards, or RSA and restricted stock units, or RSU.
-The vesting of RSUs under the 2007 Plan may be time-based (over the requisite service period), performance-based, or PSU or market-based, orMSU.
+As of June 30, 2014, the Company had two outstanding stock incentive plans: the 2007 Stock Incentive Plan, or the 2007 Plan; and the 1998 Stock Incentive Plan, or the 1998 Plan.
+The 2007 Plan permits the granting of stock options, restricted stock awards, or RSAs and restricted stock units, or RSUs.
+The vesting of RSUs under the 2007 Plan may be time-based (over the requisite service period), performance-based, or PSUs or market-based, or MSUs.
 Only employees of the Company are eligible to receive incentive stock options.
 Non-employees may be granted non-qualified options.

 Stock options granted under the 2007 Plan have an exercise price of at least 100% of the fair market value of the underlying stock on the grant date and no less than 85% of the fair value for non-qualified stock options.
 The stock options have 10 year contractual terms and generally become exercisable for 25% of the option shares one year from the date of grant and then ratably over the following 36 months.
 Time-based RSUs generally vest 25% of the share units covered by the grant on each of the first through fourth anniversaries of the date of the grant.
-However, certain of the outstanding RSUs vest 10% upon the first anniversary year of the grant date, 20% upon the second anniversary year of the grant date, 30% upon the third anniversary year of the grant date and 40% upon the fourth anniversary year of the grant date.
+However, certain of the outstanding RSUs vest 50% upon the first anniversary year of the grant date, and 50% upon the second anniversary year of the grant date.
 The Board of Directors has the discretion to use different vesting schedules.

-As of June 30, 2013, the 1998 Plan and the 1993 Plan continued to remain in effect; however, the Company can no longer make equity awards under the 1998 Plan and 1993 Plan.
+As of June 30, 2014, the 1998 Plan continued to remain in effect; however, the Company can no longer make equity awards under the plan.